 There are over 100 reviews online, with plumbers buzzing about how good the Monument is, and how cheap it is compared to the competition.

 And the best bit?
 You don’t need to have the budget of the Super Fire 2.

-You’ll be saving anywhere from £15-20 withthe Monument (depending on current best prices online) in comparison to the Rothenberger.
+You’ll be saving anywhere from £15-20 with the Monument CGA600 (depending on current best prices online) in comparison to the Rothenberger.

 So, which one’s actually the best, considering the price.

 If you have the budget and want the best plumbers blow torch, I’d get the Super Fire 2.
 It’s a torch designed for plumbers and gas fitters soldering for extended periods on a daily basis.